Patrick08T/LuaProfiler/README.md

 This tool depends on cmake3.0+, lua5.3+ and [FlameGraph](https://github.com/brendangregg/FlameGraph.git)

 Please check your environment.
-If you have already installed the cmake3.0+, please cancel the installation of cmake3.10 in build.sh.

 ## Theory
 Like Perf, this tool can collect the function call stack in lua VM by frequency, and she can output a flamegraph.